andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 used for performances, administrative tasks, and a restaurant/bar) visitors can spend a day at the museum and still not see all there is to see within its capacious 500,000 square feet.

+Munch
+shape of freedom
+lost in color
+painting the unspeakable
+Asker Jorn - Danish
+even the floor is beautiful
+chamber of chaos
+calming & soothing - calming music & pillows, etc.

 <h4 class="article-subheader">The Oslo Waterfront</h4>
 The Munchmuseet (Edvard Munch Museum) commands an inviting or ominous presence